 Generally, AC units use chemical compounds referred to as refrigerants to lower the temperature of a building.

 Fans contained in the units pull in warm air, which is then moved over coils featuring refrigerants.

 These chemicals are highly prone to evaporation, so they turn into gas when the air passes through them.

 And in the process, they absorb heat from the air, hence reducing their temperature.

-This cool air is then pumped back in the building.
+This cool air is then pumped back into the building.

 The compressor subjects the refrigerant gas to intense pressure, converting it back into a liquid.

 The extra heat produced in the process is then pumped vented out of the building.

 However, it’s important to note that air conditioning only works for smaller areas.